coder/docs/guides/deployments/postgres.md

   passwordSecret: "<your-postgres-secret-name>"
 ```

-> Ensure there are no trailing white spaces in your password secret.
+> Ensure that there are no trailing white spaces in your password secret.

 At this point, you can install/upgrade your Coder instance using the updated
 Helm chart.